-Filing a Lawsuit Against a Trucking Company in West Virginia
+Filing a Lawsuit Against a Trucking Company

 We help the injured recover financial compensation

 Have you been injured in a truck accident that was not your fault?
 You may be overwhelmed, exhausted, and emotionally traumatized from the accident and the financial burden of medical expenses and property damage.
 You have the right to seek compensation for your injuries, but you may not even know where to begin.
-The Charleston truck accident attorneys at Mani Ellis & Layne, PLLC hold negligent trucking companies accountable.
+The truck accident attorneys at Mani Ellis & Layne, PLLC hold negligent trucking companies accountable.

 Many victims discover that filing a claim against a trucking company is a difficult and confusing process.
 National trucking companies are large corporations that usually have their own legal staff and are not likely to hand over a high amount of compensation without a fight.
 In fact, many trucking companies will do everything in their power to avoid liability after a serious truck accident.

 Trucking companies will try to avoid paying damages by offering a low initial settlement and sending an insurance adjuster to convince accident victims to agree.
 Trucking companies have also been known to alter the evidence left from a truck accident so that you can't prove that their driver was at fault.
 If you have been injured in an accident, one of the first things you should do is call a legal professional who you can trust to act in your best interests.

 When you call our firm, we can help you gather the critical evidence needed to pursue a lawsuit against the truck company responsible for your accident.
 Regardless of whether your accident was the result of a fatigued truck driver, drunk driver, or a lack of training or proper maintenance, we understand the trucking regulations and how the law protects your rights as an accident victim.